 There’s a time and place to impress someone with your flair for creative writing.

-Unfortunately, website or product description copy is not the place for it.
+Unfortunately, a website or product description copy is not the place for it.

 Think of your online copy as a salesperson.
 No one likes a salesperson who talks too much.

-But when the salesperson asks after your needs, you feel like they understand you.
+But when the salesperson asks about your needs, you feel like they understand you.